cliftbar/RpiDocker/README.md

 # RpiDocker
-repo of docker images to run in a docker swarm consisting of a RPi 3 (master) and 4 RPi Zeros networked using a [ClusterHat](https://clusterhat.com/)
+Repo of Docker images to run on a Docker Swarm consisting of a RPi 3 (master) and 4 RPi Zeros networked using a [ClusterHat](https://clusterhat.com/).
+All Docker images are on DockerHub [here](https://hub.docker.com/u/cliftbar/).

 ## rpi-devbase
 A docker image from raspbian jessie to serve as a base for all the raspberry pi images.
 This base allows for running on ARM (Zeros) and ARMv7 (RPi 2/3)